 What causes an iPhone battery to stop charging?

-The Lithium-ion battery installed in your iPhone is a consumable part that becomes less effective as the chemicals within the battery age.
+The Lithium-ion battery installed in your iPhone is a consumable part.
+It becomes less effective as the chemicals within the battery age.
 This means that the lifespan of a battery is related more to its “chemical age” than the length of time since it was built.

 Its chemical age is derived from many things, including temperature fluctuations and the charging pattern that you follow.
-As the chemical age increases, the effectiveness of the battery decreases, which results in a shorter period in which it holds a charge.
+As the chemical age increases, the effectiveness of the battery decreases.
+This results in a shorter period in which it holds a charge.